chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

 For the initial install you will need to complete the following:

 1. Install npm modules
+2. Update Lambda Layer access
-2. Deploy the demo as is (you can later obtain an api key from openweathermap if you want weather)
+3. Deploy the demo as is (you can later obtain an api key from openweathermap if you want weather)
-3. Update and experiment with your app
+4. Update and experiment with your app

 ### 1. Install npm modules